KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/07_signCallback.md

 ## The SignCallback Family

 There are three types of signing callbacks:
-1. The `SignCallback` is the most general and can be used in almost all cases, except when signing a full DID creation transaction.
+1. The `SignCallback` is the most general and can be used in almost all cases, except when signing a DID creation transaction.
 2. The `SignExtrinsicCallback` is a special `SignCallback` which can only be used to sign extrinsics.
    Thus, every `SignCallback` can also be used as a `SignExtrinsicCallback`.
 3. The `GetStoreTxSignCallback` can only be used to sign the creation of a new DID.